 Further, the strengths and weakness of the bio-mass are detailed in the context of the conventional sources of energy, so that the clear comparison between the conventional sources of energy and the bio-mass energy can be carried out, clearly.

-The paper is also aimed to detail some of the important issues related to the usage of bio-mass as a non-conventional sources of energy.
+The paper is also aimed to detail some of the important issues related to the usage of bio-mass as non-conventional sources of energy.
 The paperwork is providing some important insight information related with bio-mass and concerned issues, so that the reader can get the comprehensive knowledge about the topic.

 Conventional sources of energy VS. Bio-mass